 I am not against one nation in particular, but against the general idea of all nations.
 What is the Nation?
 It is the aspect of a whole people as an organized power.
 This organization incessantly keeps up the insistence of the population on becoming strong and efficient.
 But this strenuous effort after strength and efficiency drains man’s energy from his higher nature where he is self-sacrificing and creative. – Rabindranath Tagore in Nationalism, pp. 76-77

 Based on lectures delivered by him during the First World War.
 While the nations of Europe were at war, Tagore urged his audiences in Japan and the United States to eschew political aggressiveness and cultural arrogance.
 His mission, one might say, was to synthesize East and west, tradition and modernity.
-As Ramachandra Guha shows in his brilliant and erudite introduction [of the 2017 Indian ed.], it was by reading and speaking to Tagore that these founders of modern India, Gandhi and Nehru, developed a theory of nationalism that was inclusive rather than exclusive.
+As Ramachandra Guha shows in his brilliant and erudite introduction [for the 2017 Indian ed.], it was by reading and speaking to Tagore that these founders of modern India, Gandhi and Nehru, developed a theory of nationalism that was inclusive rather than exclusive.
 Tagore’s Nationalism should be mandatory reading in today’s climate of xenophobia, sectarianism, violence and intolerance.

 Source: WorldCat description of the Indian ed.
 2017 [Haryana : Penguin Books]